 Caves Beach is appropriately named as it’s a network of sea caves located on a beach.
-A popular spot near Swansea in Lake Macquarie, it’s worth a visit with your family.
-However, you’ll need to check the tide tables first as you can only visit the sea caves during low tide.
+A popular spot near Swansea in Lake Macquarie and not far south from Newcastle, it’s worth a visit with your family.
+There’s lots to do at Caves Beach including swimming, surfing and sunbaking.
+However, if you wish to explore the caves, you’ll need to check the tide tables first as you can only visit the sea caves during low tide.

-Head down the path and turn right.
+Head down the path and turn right towards the southern end of the beach.
 You’ll see a track over the rocks that leads to a network of caves.